-Magnetic resonance enterography, or MR enterography, is a minimally invasive imaging test that allows your doctor to obtain detailed pictures of your small bowel.
-It can pinpoint areas of inflammation (swelling and irritation), bleeding, and other small bowel conditions.
+Magnetic resonance enterography is an imaging test that lets your doctor see detailed pictures of your small intestine.
+It can pinpoint inflammation, bleeding, and other problems.
+It is also called MR enterography.

-The procedure uses a magnetic field to create detailed images of your organs.
-These can then be analyzed on a computer and copied to a printer or CD.
-In MR enterography, an oral contrast dye is used to highlight the small bowel, also known as the small intestine.
+The test uses a magnetic field to create detailed images of your organs.
+A computer analyzes the images.
+Before the test, you will take an oral contrast dye to highlight the small intestine.

-This is not an X-ray procedure, so it does not involve any kind of radiation.
-The oral contrast material does not contain any radioactive material.
-The images produced by this procedure are quite detailed.
-The procedure may take around 45 minutes to complete.
+This is not an X-ray.
+It does not involve any radiation.
+The oral contrast doesn’t contain any radioactive material.
+The images from this test are quite detailed.
+The procedure may take around 45 minutes.

-MR enterography is often recommended when you have Crohn's disease and are likely to need many follow-up imaging tests.
-Crohn's disease tends to strike young people, who are at particular risk from X-ray radiation.
-MR enterography can help avoid getting unnecessary doses of X-rays, also called ionizing radiation.
-Also, the procedure is better than CT scans for subtle soft-tissue problems.
-It captures excellent images of fluid and swelling, as well as active inflammation, bowel obstructions, abscesses, and fistulas, or abnormal passageways between organs.
+MR enterography is often recommended when you have Crohn's disease.
+Crohn's disease tends to strike young people, who are at greater risk of problems from repeated radiation exposure.
+MR enterography can help avoid unnecessary X-rays.
+Also, the procedure is a better test to view soft-tissue problems.

 MR enterography carries some risks: